superwhiskers/crunch/readme.md

 	// creates a new buffer with four zeroes buf := crunch.NewBuffer([]byte{0x00, 0x00, 0x00, 0x00})

-	// write the byte `0x01` to the first offset, and move the offset foward one buf.WriteByteNext(0x01)
+	// write the byte `0x01` to the first offset, and move the offset forward one buf.WriteByteNext(0x01)

-	// write the byte `0x01` to the second offset, and move the offset foward one buf.WriteByteNext(0x01)
+	// write the byte `0x01` to the second offset, and move the offset forward one buf.WriteByteNext(0x01)

 	// seek the offset back one